python/cpython/Doc/library/socketserver.rst

 .. method:: BaseServer.serve_forever(poll_interval=0.5)

    Handle requests until an explicit :meth:`shutdown` request.
-Polls for shutdown every *poll_interval* seconds.
+   Poll for shutdown every *poll_interval* seconds.
+Ignores :attr:`self.timeout`.
+   If you need to do periodic tasks, do them in another thread.

 .. method:: BaseServer.shutdown()

-   Tells the :meth:`serve_forever` loop to stop and waits until it does.
+   Tell the :meth:`serve_forever` loop to stop and wait until it does.

    .. versionadded:: 2.6